-However, we reiterate that nothing in the language of 26 U.S.C.5000A(d)(2)(B)(ii) supports the additional language included in the proposed rule.
-Specifically, nothing in section 5000A(d)(2)(B)(ii) requires that members of a sharing community administered by a predecessor share medical expenses of a distinct sharing community administered by the successor.
+However, we reiterate that nothing in the language of 26 U.S.C.5000A(d)(2)(B)(ii) supports this additional language.
+Specifically, nothing in section 5000A(d)(2)(B)(ii) requires that members of a sharing community administered by the predecessor share medical expenses of a distinct sharing community administered by the successor.
 On the contrary, section 5000A(d)(2)(B)(ii) requires only that member medical expenses have been shared continuously and without interruption; it does not dictate which other members of the HCSM (or its predecessor) must share in any particular member's medical expenses.
 Therefore, OIC has no authority to impose this additional requirement, which will again create a conflict with federal law.
-If this is not the intent, we nevertheless request that OIC remove the provision since it could cause significant confusion.
+If this is not the intent, we nevertheless request that OIC remove the provision, since it could cause significant confusion.